-Our salient issues form the basis for our ongoing risk analysis across our business, and we apply this to different situations and contexts to inform a risk-based approach for our due diligence and to prioritise our efforts.
-This doesn't mean that we disregard other issues that may occur, but it helps us focus.
+Our salient issues form the basis for our ongoing risk analysis across our business.
 Annual review to provide oversight of the risk picture across our value chain includes:

 - Risk assessment in production markets.
-All the major production markets have established heat maps of human rights related issues based on severity and likelihood to inform where extra attention is needed.
-This is an annual process looking at the type of manufacturing that takes place in the market, insight is drawn from our own supplier performance data, issues raised, stakeholders' input as well as an assessment of the broader context in the country.
-This process is key in informing our goal setting process and, consequently, prioritised issues are either addressed in local goals or through global programmes as well as industry initiatives.
+All the major production markets have established heat maps of human rights related issues based on severity and likelihood, to inform where extra attention is needed.
+This process is key in informing our country strategies and goal setting process.

 - Risk assessment by business functions.
 Business functions assess their sustainability risks, including risks to human rights, on a regular basis to ensure the existence and adequacy of prevention and mitigation plans.
-In 2020, we had a special focus on construction, facility management and warehouse operations.